sameedali/FATGraphgenerator/README.md

 This repository contains an k array FAT tree topology generator.

-A tcl representing the topology or the given k is geenrated on running the python FatTreeGenerator.py script
+A tcl representing the topology or the given k is genrated on running the python FatTreeGenerator.py script